CreativeBottle/starlingMVC/README.md

 ```
 Manual Bean Creation/Removal
 ------------
 Manual bean creation and removal is done through the event system.
-Dispatching `BeanEvent.ADD_BEAN' will add and process a new bean.
-Dispatching `BeanEvent.REMOVE_BEAN' will remove the bean from the system.
+Dispatching `BeanEvent.ADD_BEAN` will add and process a new bean.
+Dispatching `BeanEvent.REMOVE_BEAN` will remove the bean from the system.
 ```as3
 package com.mygame.view
 {